DeepLearningFL/DeepFL/README.md

 multi-layer perceptron with two hidden layer, recurrent neural network and Bidirectional recurrent neural network respectivly.
 6. tech: The different dimensions of features, corresponding to the name of dataset, can be DeepFL, DeepFL-Metrics, DeepFL-Mutation, DeepFL-Spectrum, DeepFL-Textual, CrossDeepFL
-7. loss: The name of loss function, which can be softmax, epairwise, epairwiseSoftmax
+7. loss: The name of loss function, which can be softmax, epairwise, epairwiseSoftmax.

 ## Results statistics##
 After running all subject versions, run the following command to calculate the five measurments Top-1, Top-3, Top-5, MFR, MAR: